vital-kolab/maps/README.md

 **MAPS** is a computational framework for testing whether visual explanations from deep neural networks capture human-like and primate-like visual strategies.
 The repository provides all scripts and notebooks to:
-- 🧠 Fine-tune models on an object-recognition dataset
+- 𝌭 Fine-tune models on an object-recognition dataset
-- 🌈 Generate attribution maps and **Explanation-Manipulated Inputs (EMIs)**
+- 🌈 Generate attribution maps and **Explanation-Masked Inputs (EMIs)**
 - 📊 Compute behavioral metrics (**B.I1**) and correlations with humans, monkeys, and neurons
 - 🔍 Compare attribution methods and assess explanation similarity (L1, L2, LPIPS)
 - 📈 Reproduce all figures and analyses from the MAPS paper